-Penny Pitch - WOWO 1190 AM | 107.5 FM
+Penny Pitch

 Funds continued to grow until it became necessary to incorporate Penny Pitch into a non-profit corporation providing benefits for those who contribute large amounts.

-Now, 69 years after the first Penny Pitch began, the corporation provides grants to qualified not-for-profit organizations that serve disadvantaged people in the Fort Wayne, Allen County and Northeast Indiana region.
+Now, over 70 years after the first Penny Pitch began, the corporation provides grants to qualified not-for-profit organizations that serve disadvantaged people in the Fort Wayne, Allen County and Northeast Indiana region.

-As the longest running local charity benefiting area families, Penny Pitch is loved by listeners who give generously every year.
+As the longest-running local charity benefiting area families, Penny Pitch is loved by listeners who give generously every year.